JarateKing/TF2-Hud-Reference/0-TUTORIAL/9-Ubercharge.md

 The label itself is the percent number on the hud.
 This is a fairly standard label, but it utilizes localization for its labeltext.
 If the labeltext is set to "#TF_Ubercharge" it becomes "UBERCHARGE: 100%" and whereas "#TF_UberchargeMinHUD" it just becomes "100%".

+IndividualChargesLabel is very similar, but is the charge count for the vaccinator.
+ChargeLabel will automatically get hidden when using the vaccinator, and IndividualChargesLabel will be shown.

 ```
 	"ChargeLabel"
 	{